julingers/deepURL/README.md

 3.Add some code notes.
 4.Add some label processing code.
 5.Add the validation code.
-6.Created my own AUV synthetic dataset, and applied deepURL in it.
+6.Created my own AUV synthetic dataset, and applied deepURL on it.